Summary of broadband development in Germany

 - Combination with other funding programmes, e.g. from the federal states, is possible and can be added to cover the remaining co-financing.
 An overview of ongoing and completed funding processes in different federal states (Bundesländer) can be found at Breitband-Ausschreibungen.

-Other financial measures:
+Other financial measures are:

 - The Landwirtschaftliche Rentenbank also offers loans to support projects intending to establish or improve communication infrastructure including broadband networks in rural areas.